rjkalash/hacktoberfest2022/README.md

-# hacktoberfest2022
+# hacktest2022
-Repo Specially for hacktoberfest2022
+Repo Specially for learning
+Provide your code for learning only.